uncomplicate/neanderthal/articles/getting_started.md

 Please note that, if you use Windows or OS X, the binary file extensions are not `.so`, but `.dll` and `dylib` respectively.

 **Note for OSX users:** MKL installation on my OSX 10.11 placed `libiomp5.dylib` in a different folder than the rest of the MKL libraries.
-In such case, copy that file where it is visible, or don't rely on the MKL installation, but select the needed library files and put them somewhere on the `LD_LIBRARY_PATH`.
-Please also note that on OSX, this environment variable could instead be called `DYLD_LIBRARY_PATH` - you'll have to consult Intel MKL documentation and experiment a bit in such cases.
+In such case, copy that file where it is visible, or don't rely on the MKL installation, but select the needed library files and put them somewhere on the `DYLD_LIBRARY_PATH`.
 If you want a quick & dirty solution without much fuss, copying the `dylib` files and pasting them into `/usr/local/lib` has been reported to work.

 **Note for Windows users:** MKL installation on my Windows 10 keeps all required `.dll` files in the `<install dir>\redist` folder.
 The usual folders that keep `.so` and `dylib` on Linux and OSX, keep `.lib` files on Windows - you do not need those.
 Add the folder that contain the `dll`s into the `PATH` environment variable, and you're ready to go.